pivotal/docs-tap/spring-boot-conventions/configuring-spring-boot-actuators.hbs.md

 # Configure and access Spring Boot actuators in Tanzu Application Platform

-This topic describes how Spring Boot actuators are automatically configured by the Spring Boot conventions in Tanzu Application Platform.
+This topic tells you how the Spring Boot conventions in Tanzu Application Platform configure Spring Boot actuators automatically.
 With this feature, users can activate or deactivate the automatic configuration of actuators on Tanzu Application Platform and on individual workloads.

 ## <a id='workload-config'></a>Workload-level configuration